Knight Talks

 That's a great question.

-There was the big difference for I remember meeting him and feeli really comfortable and he just h a charm about him and a competit that I really admired.
+They had a lot of tour player that had played for them, and th it was the coach There was the big difference for I remember meeting him and feel really comfortable and he just h a charm about him and a competit that I really admired.

-I remember, you know, sending a message to m saying, this is where I need to Yeah, that's great.
+I remember, you know, sending a message to saying, this is where I need to Yeah, that's great.

-You guys have dug up the archive Yeah, that was probably the best colle tournament that maybe I ever had I know I didn't win.
+You guys have dug up the archive Yeah that was probably the best colle tournament that maybe I ever had I know I didn't win.

 But I finished second individual But yeah, we won.

-Coach Knight, who I played for for three years we we had a very close relations We've always been good friends.
+Coach Knight, who I played for for three year we we had a very close relations We've always been good friends.

 I'd only thought my whole life about being a player.